samalesly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cript that lists all the files with a
+ommand that finds all empty files